 Last season was jam packed!
 Along with offering open company/community class, the company hit the road to Richmond, Virginia last April. fields was presented by the Richmond dance company, Starr Foster Dance, and was selected as a part of the 15th Annual Richmond Choreographic Showcase.
 We had a great time!
 Read a review of ECD's Richmond performance here.

-June 2018 - Classes this summer in our new Charlotte home!
+FALL 2018 - Look for pop up classes in our new Charlotte home!

 info to follow soon!